-1. Define a hallucination, and distinguish between hallucinations and illusions.
+1. Distinguish between hallucinations, illusions, and delusions.
 Describe the theory of hallucinations proposed by Siegel and Jarvik (1975), as it applies to the effects of major psychedelic drugs, such as LSD.

-2. Define posthypnotic amnesia.
+1. Define posthypnotic amnesia.
 How is it similar or different from other forms of amnesia you have studied?
-In what sense does posthypnotic amnesia constitute an alteration in conscious awareness?
+In what sense does posthypnotic amnesia represent an alteration in conscious awareness?

-3. What is the evidence for the effectiveness of hypnotic suggestions for analgesia?
+2. How does hypnotic analgesia differ from other sensory anesthesias, and from negative hallucinations?
 In what sense does hypnotic analgesia constitute an alteration in conscious awareness?

-1. Describe Deikman's concept of de-automatization.
-How does meditation attempt to accomplish this outcome?
+1. Relate Deikman's concept of de-automatization to the technical concept of automaticity in cognitive psychology.
+How does meditation attempt to accomplish de-automatization?

 2. What is the evidence that people can enter meditative states by learning how to enhance levels of EEG alpha activity?

 Answer one (1) question from each pair within the following two categories, numbered 6-7.
 These should be more extensive, essay-like responses than you produced for categories numbered 1-5.
 Do not exceed the space provided.

 Category 6: Consciousness in General (30 points)

 Choose 1 of the Following Questions and write for 30 minutes: